Britney Spears Not Begging Boyfriend Sam Asghari To Marry Her

 However, the singer decided to take to social media just days before her release to set the record straight on some of the out of control rumors surrounding her and her family during the stressful time they are currently encountering.

 “Everything that’s happening is just making it harder for me.
 Don’t believe everything you read and hear.
 I promise I’m doing what’s best at this moment.
-You may not know this about me, but I am strong, and stand up for what I want,” Britney stated in the a message on Instagram that accompanied a quick video, where she told her fans not to worry about her.
+You may not know this about me, but I am strong, and stand up for what I want,” Britney stated in a message on Instagram that accompanied a quick video, where she told her fans not to worry about her.

 “Your love and dedication is amazing, but what I need right now is a little bit of privacy to deal with all the hard things that life is throwing my way.
 If you could do that, I would be forever grateful.
 Love you,” Spears added in the post.